State, Private, and Tribal Forestry

-More Information about State and Private Forestry
+More Information about State, Private, and Tribal Forestry

 Fire and Aviation Management works in partnership with federal, tribal, state and local partners to manage wildland fire across the national forests and grasslands.
 They provide premier leadership in wildland fire management, operations, research, and advanced aviation technologies.

 The Office of Tribal Relations is charged with fully implementing Forest Service tribal relations policies and continuing to build long-term, collaborative working partnerships with Indian tribes.

 Forest Health Protection provides technical assistance on forest health-related matters, particularly those related to native and non-native insects, pathogens, and invasive plants.

 Cooperative Forestry helps people care for the land and their communities.
 Cooperative Forestry provide financial and technical assistance to landowners, communities, and businesses to actively manage and sustain long-term investment in non-federal forest land.